Mikee Romero

-Michael Odylon "Mikee" Lagman Romero (/tl/; born March 21, 1973) is a Filipino businessman, politician, philanthropist, military reservist, and sportsman.
-He currently holds the rank of Colonel in the Philippine Air Force Reserve.
-He served as the Party-list Congressman for 1-Pacman from 2016 to 2025 holding roles as Senior Deputy Speaker, Chairperson of the Committee on Poverty Alleviation, and President of the Party-list Coalition, an alliance of more than 50 members of the House of Representatives.
-He is regarded as one of the most prolific lawmakers in Philippine history, authoring 148 Republic Acts and over 1,200 bills and resolutions, including the Magna Carta for the Poor, the Universal Healthcare Act, the Mental Health Act, and the Eddie Garcia Law of 2024.
+Michael Odylon "Mikee" Lagman Romero (/tl/; born March 21, 1973) is a Filipino businessman, politician, and sportsman.
+He served as the Party-list Congressman for 1-Pacman from 2016 to 2025 holding roles as Senior Deputy Speaker.

 As a businessman, Romero is currently the chairman and president of Globalport 900 and owns the NorthPort Batang Pier basketball team in the Philippine Basketball Association (PBA).
 As of December 2018, his declared net worth is ₱7.858 billion.
 He was the Philippines' richest Congressman and one of the country's 50 richest individuals.

-Romero is also a world-ranked polo player, a Southeast Asian Games medalist, and a decorated Lieutenant Colonel in the Philippine Air Force Reserve, serving as OIC Wing Commander of the 2nd Air Force Wing Reserve Command.
+Romero is also a world-ranked polo player, and a Southeast Asian Games medalist.

 Business career

 Romero serves as chair of the Board of Globalport 900, Inc., formerly MIC Holdings Corp, since June 7, 2012.
 He graduated with a Bachelor of Arts from De La Salle University (while also playing for the university's varsity basketball team) and a Master's in Business Management from the Asian Institute of Management.
 He also holds two doctorate degrees in Business Administration and Political Economics coming from the International Academy of Management and Economics and De La Salle University.

 He is also chief executive officer of Harbour Centre Port Terminal, Inc., chair of Manila North Harbour Port, Inc., chair of Mikro-tech Capital, Inc., CEO of Pacifica, Inc. and vice chair of AirAsia Philippines.

 Son of construction magnate Reghis Romero II, Romero worked in venture capital in Singapore before returning home in 2002 to seize the country's infrastructure opportunity.
 He converted his family's reclaimed land into Harbour Center Port Terminal, now the country's biggest bulk and breakbulk port.
 He listed his port assets in 2011, with a reverse takeover of listed MIC Holdings, renaming it as GlobalPort 900, Inc. He said he wants to build a 'seaport highway' across the Philippines archipelago.
 He also has a 65% stake in Manila North Harbour, country's biggest port, where San Miguel is a partner.
 Other interests include mining, hotels, a 20% stake in Air Asia Philippines and 15% in Alfred Yao's Zest Airways.